Unlock every child’s potential as a unique child of God

 Personal, Health, Social & Citizenship Education (PHSCE)

 This does not mean that the timetable has been wholly divided into separate subjects.
-As in all good primary schools, much of our work is cross-curricular and supports our thematic approach.
+In this school, much of our learning is cross-curricular and supports our thematic approach.
 The core and foundation subjects do not form the complete curriculum.
 We aim to give all children a broad and balanced education that seeks, above all, to treat each child as an individual and to prepare them for life.

 We believe that children should be taught the skills and knowledge that give them an understanding of their world and equip them for later life.
 We focus on key subject and learning skills and are careful to ensure that knowledge taught is relevant and useful.